|Update:||Brooks PureCadence 7|

 It’s a quick, flexible shoe with a minimal upper but provides enough cushioning to keep my feet happy.

-- The Brooks PureCadence 5 features an updated upper.
+- The Brooks PureCadence 5 is a road running shoe that features an updated upper.
 It has a new 3D fit print that offers a much stretchable and seamless fit.
 It also comfortably secures the foot.

 - Other minor updates in the upper are padded tongue and the laces which are longer than the previous version.